Be clear about your motivations for philanthropy.

 Give to the causes and organisations you feel most passionate about.

 Balance your heart and mind.
 Trust your instincts but do your research to consider the past and potential future impact of the organisations you may support.

 Don't just write cheques.
 The more engaged you are with your philanthropy, the more enjoyable it will be and the greater your chances of success.

 Take informed risks.
-Invest in organisations, projects or people you believe in.
+Invest in organisations or projects you believe are worthwhile.
 Even if they don't succeed, focus on lessons learnt.

 Visit the organisations you support.
-This will help you understand the organisation, its work and the impact it makes.
+This will help you understand their work better and the impact they make.

 Trust and respect are the two most important principles in philanthropy.
 Trust that the organisation you support is capable of delivering solutions.
-Respect the ways in which it puts your money to use, especially if you provide unrestricted funding.
+Respect the ways in which they put your money to use, especially if you provide unrestricted funding.

 Think about how you can best sustain your philanthropy for the longer term, perhaps by appointing specialist advisers, hiring professional staff or establishing an endowment.

 Dream big about what you would do with a million dollar investment, and then have a clear and easy way to communicate this strategic vision.

 Don't be afraid to spend money on fundraising.